evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ### Project Flags

 Under project flags, admins have a number of options for users to configure what runs for their project.
-For example, prevent projects from creating mainline commits by disabling repotracking (by default, this is enabled.
-Evergreen occasionally misses commits due to misconfiguration or GitHub outages, in which case admins can Force Repotracker Run to unblock this).

-Admins can also enable the ability to unschedule old tasks if a more recent commit passes, or configure tasks to stepback on failure to isolate the cause.
+For example, admins can enable the ability to unschedule old tasks if a more recent commit passes, or configure tasks to stepback on failure to isolate the cause.

 Check out the settings on the page to see more options.

+#### Repotracker Settings
+By default, project create mainline commits (also known as waterfall versions or cron builds).
+Admins can prevent projects from creating mainline commits by disabling repotracking, while still allowing for other kinds of versions (periodic builds, patches, etc).

+Additionally, admins can Force Repotracker Run to check for new commits if needed (Evergreen occasionally misses commits due to misconfiguration or GitHub outages).

 ### Access and Admin Settings